YutaroHayakawa/ipftrace2/README.md

- -l, --list                               List functions -m, --mark               [NUMBER]        Trace the packet marked with <mark> [required] , --mask               [NUMBER]        Only match to the bits masked with given bitmask (default: 0xffffffff) -o, --output             [OUTPUT-FORMAT] Specify output format -r, --regex              [REGEX]         Filter the function to trace with regex -s, --script             [PATH]          Path to extension script
+ -l, --list                               List functions -m, --mark               [NUMBER]        Trace the packet marked with <mark> [required] , --mask               [NUMBER]        Only match to the bits masked with given bitmask (default: 0xffffffff) , --module-regex       [REGEX]         Filter the function to trace by regex for kernel module's name -o, --output             [OUTPUT-FORMAT] Specify output format -r, --regex              [REGEX]         Filter the function to trace with regex -s, --script             [PATH]          Path to extension script